daddyblondlegs/daddyblondlegs.githu/_posts/2022-05-13-Guide-to-Cycling-the-Eastern-United-States.md

  <!--Top Cards -->
 <section class="pt-4 pb-4" style="justify-content: center;">
     <p>
- Up until this point, I’d just told people that I was riding from Seattle to Oklahoma; that way, if I couldn’t do it or it wasn’t for me, it wouldn’t seem like such a catastrophic failure!
+ Up until this point, I’d just told people I was riding from Seattle to Oklahoma; that way, if it was too hard or not for me, it wouldn’t seem like a catastrophic failure.
 Now, I was telling people that my goal was D.C.
 And it was... for now...
     </p>